rsnkhatri3/vsdPLLSoC/README.md

 3. Connect indicated position CLK’ to Oscilloscope CH.
 II to observe the output.

-4. Adjust the value of Variable(Trimming) Capacitors as calculated by equation 1 connected to the crystal, which will cause a sinusoidal wave to be

-applied to PLL inside SoC and observe the PLL input signal on oscilloscope CH.I  which is available as REF (put oscilloscope in dual mode).
+4. Adjust the value of Variable(Trimming) Capacitors as calculated by equation 1 connected to the crystal, which will cause a sinusoidal wave to be applied to PLL inside SoC and observe the PLL input signal on oscilloscope CH.I  which is available as REF (put oscilloscope in dual mode).

-The value of  C1  and  C2   are kept same for simplicity.
-Need not be always true.

 PLL is locked when the phase difference between the REF and CLK’ signals are constant.